-Decimus Burton originally laid the streets out in a radiating grid from the Mount.
-The streets in the centre of town can be confusing but the Mount and lighthouses provide direction, so aim for them and you’ll find your way!
+Decimus Burton originally laid the streets out in a radiating grid from The Mount.
+The streets in the centre of town can be confusing but The Mount and lighthouses provide direction.
+Aim for those and you’ll find your way!

 Getting to Fleetwood by Public Transport

 April 2012 saw the return of the trams to Fleetwood.
-They are now what’s called a ‘light railway’ with a fleet of modern, new Bombardier trams.
+They’re now what’s called a ‘light railway’ with a fleet of modern, new Bombardier trams.

-The service runs regularly each day to Fleetwood, and follows the line of the coast from Squires Gate tram depot at the southern end of Blackpool.
+The service runs regularly each day to Fleetwood, following the line of the coast from Squires Gate tram depot at the southern end of Blackpool.

 The old heritage trams are also still in operation.
-You can catch a variety of different heritage trams with special event days in the winter months.
-Throughout the holiday season from Easter to October the heritage trams operate a regular service and illuminations tours.
+You can catch a variety of different heritage trams at weekends and during special event days.
+Throughout the holiday season from Easter to October the heritage trams operate a regular service.
+Enjoy illuminations tours during the autumn season.

-There is also a coastal bus service which runs along the promenade., operated by Blackpool Transport.
+The bus service which runs along the promenade is also operated by Blackpool Transport.